 Recent advances in DNA sequencing technology enable us to analyze whole genome and gene expression of organisms comprehensively and rapidly.
-Our Group is trying to reveal the metabolism, function, and ecology of organisms, and their relationships that are found in tropical & subtropical area using increasing biological information.
+Our research group is trying to reveal the metabolism, function, ecology, and interrelationships of environmental microorganisms reside in tropical & subtropical area using genome information.

 We are mainly focusing on the following research subjects.

 - Elucidation of how coral-associated microorganisms contribute to the health and the adaptation of their host corals.